Russian state sponsored doping 'beautiful in its simplicity'

 According to the World Anti-Doping Agency's independent commission report led by McLaren, Russian authorities developed a simple system that allowed a Moscow laboratory to routinely alter positive tests results to negative.

-McLaren described the system as a "failsafe" last line of defence in disposing of a positive test if a doped elite athlete did not achieve protection during the sample collection and transportation process.
+McLaren described the system as a "failsafe" last line of defense in disposing of a positive test if a doped elite athlete did not achieve protection during the sample collection and transportation process.

 "It was a simple but effective and efficient method for the Deputy Minister of Sport, Yuri Nagornykh, to force the lab to report any positive finding as a negative result," explained McLaren.
 "Laboratory staff were under strict instructions to report all positive results to the Ministry of Sport whatever the circumstances.